Carol I of Romania: King of Romania

 King Carol was a cold man who was always focused on the prestige of the dynasty he had founded.
 His wife, Elizabeth, claimed he 'wore the crown in his sleep'.
 He was very meticulous and he tried to impose his style upon everyone that surrounded him.
 Though he was devoted to his job as Romania's ruler, he never forgot his German roots.
 In 48 years of rule—the longest in Romanian history—he helped Romania gain its independence, raised its prestige, helped redress its economy and established a dynasty.
 In the Carpathian mountains, he built Peleș Castle in German style, which is considered one of Europe's most beautiful castles and is still one of Romania's most visited landmarks.
-After the Russo-Turkish war, Romania gained Northern Dobruja and Carol ordered Romanian engineer Anghel Saligny (a student of Gustave Eiffel) to build the first contemporary permanent bridge over the Danube, between Fetești and Cernavodă, linking the newly acquired province to the rest of the country.
+After the Russo-Turkish War, Romania gained Northern Dobruja and Carol ordered Romanian engineer Anghel Saligny (a competitor and friend of Gustave Eiffel) to build the first contemporary permanent bridge over the Danube, between Fetești and Cernavodă, linking the newly acquired province to the rest of the country.
 The bridge was, at that time, the longest in Europe and, although no longer in use, it is still intact as of 2023.

 The king's personal authority in military and foreign policy issues was unquestioned.
 In 1883 he entered into a crucial alliance with the Central Powers, which he personally arranged without discussion in Parliament or with anyone outside a handful of insiders.
 Upon its renewal in 1892, he had to inform his prime minister and foreign minister, but Parliament and the public at large did not even know about its existence until the beginning of World War I.

 On 22 June 1884, the Parliament voted in favour of granting Carol and his successors a large royal estate, making the king the biggest landowner in the country.

 His reign established constitutional monarchy and saw the early days of democracy in Romania, despite the fact that elections of that era are largely seen as being controlled.
 Although the framers of the Constitution intended to vest most of the power in Parliament, the King exercised considerable influence on the electoral process.
 He would essentially alternate power between the two parties, installing the opposition whenever he felt the ruling party of the day had run its course.
 The new government would organize elections which they would invariably win.
 This resulted in a situation where Parliament reflected the will of the government, not vice versa as is the case in a true parliamentary democracy.

 Between 1886 and 1887, there was a new proposal to make Carol I the ruler of Bulgaria.
 He was strongly supported by Stefan Stambolov, regent of the country after the abdication of the Bulgarian prince Alexander of Battenberg.
 Stambolov's intention was to establish a personal union between Bulgaria and Romania.
 Carol I was interested in the offer, but had to reject it under Russian pressure.